styromaniac/PLAA/README.md

 # MyVectorSeek

 A **single-pass anti-aliasing (AA)** shader for ReShade, featuring **five** distinct sampling quality modes.
 This shader combines luminance-based edge detection with a simple directional blend to reduce jagged edges in a single pass.
+It's only meant for in-game FXAA, but can work with in-game TAA.

 ---